retazo0018/Gripper-Driver/README.md

 The below picture visualizes the state flow diagram of the gripper.
 The state "PART LOST" is a future work and out of scope for this implementation.
 ![alt text](docs/state_flow_diagram.png "SFD")
+The gripper has 8 states according to its manual namely:
+- 0 - IDLE
+- 1 - GRASPING
+- 2 - NO PART
+- 3 - PART LOST
+- 4 - HOLDING
+- 5 - RELEASING
+- 6 - POSITIONING
+- 7 - ERROR

 ### Features
 - **Command Execution**: